Feyerabend/ABC80/BEFORE.md

 in 1971 his company Dataindustrier AB (approximately translated as "Computer Industries ltd.").[^diab] The core products was for a long time based on the bus "Data Board 4680".
-The numbers in the name came from the intended support of Intel 4004, Motorola 6800 and Zilog Z80.
+The numbers in the name came from the intended support of Intel 4004, Motorola 6800 (later also MOS 6502) and Intel 8080 (late also Zilog Z80).
 Besides a versatile board computer driving the bus, cards could be added in the style of the S-100 bus to build custom computers suitable for the intended audience of industrial applications.